Getting your Ps

 The P1 driving assessment assesses whether you’re ready to safely drive on your own.

-It will look at how well you can automate your car controls without thinking about them, make safe decisions when driving and respond to hazards.
+It will look at how well you can automate your car controls without thinking about them and make safe decisions when driving.

 The assessment has six sections, with five minutes given for briefing before and feedback after the assessment.
 Each section will take roughly six minutes, other than exercise four, which takes five.